rohan843/cybersecurity-notes/README.md

 This domain usually involves examining organizational goals and objectives, and evaluating if the controls being used actually achieve those goals.

+This involves collecting and analysing security data regularly.
+Analysts might use security control testing evaluations and security assessment reports to improve existing controls or implement new controls.

 ### Dom.
 7: Security and Risk Management

 ### Dom.
 8: Security and Risk Management